 The power and political dilemma

 We are at a point now where we’re reaching the perfect storm.
 As well as shortages in gas supplies, nuclear capacity has been reduced due to the need to maintain and replace aging equipment at stations.
 At the same time, a military stand-off is currently taking place at Europe’s largest nuclear plant in Ukraine –the potential implications go way beyond an energy crisis.

 In Germany, where the most significant impact of gas restrictions is being felt, a political shift is now taking place.
 The country is currently discussing recommissioning nuclear power plants to cope with gas restrictions.
 However, finding the experts and qualified staff to open and run these is no small feat.
 Additionally, a recent decision was taken to reactivate coal-driven power stations, an act that will reduce the reliance on gas but counter climate goals.

-Helping Uniper refresh its BCM approach to get a clearer understanding of the Business Continuity capabilities of individual sites and holistically build a more robust and resilient organisation.
+Learn how we help Uniper refresh its BCM approach to get a clearer understanding of their Business Continuity capabilities and build a more robust, resilient organisation.